 - Chemical metering

-- Any application in which flow control
+- Any application in which flow control is a variable

 For example, an application transferring slurry to a blending tank would typically prompt the need for a centrifugal pump and a control valve to regulate flow.
 When considering process controls, a progressive cavity pump, flow meter and variable frequency drive are a simpler solution than a centrifugal pump and valve combination.
 A progressive cavity pump self-primes and is a pump and control valve in one, providing better flow control.